pradnyas5/fall-research/README.md

 # fall-research

-repository for notes and resources on distributed SLAM research.
+repository for notes and resources on fall 2024 distributed SLAM research.